-Discipline comes from the word disciple, to teach.
-It is our job as parents to teach our children how to behave, not punish them so they behave out of fear, when we are around.
+The word ‘discipline’ comes from the word ‘disciple’ – to teach.
+It is our job as parents to teach our children how to behave, not punish them so they behave out of fear when we are around.
 If punishment worked our prisons would be empty!

 Children are very capable of learning from their behaviour and particularly learning from mistakes.
-But we have to help them learn rather than making them so resentful and angry that their own mistake pales into insignificance.
+However, if we shout and punish them we make them so resentful and angry that their own mistake pales into insignificance.

 Could you tell me, when did you last appreciate an adult shouting at you because you did something wrong?
-How you would feel is someone hit you to ‘help you learn’?
+How you would feel if your boss hit you to ‘help you learn’?
 So why should our children be any different?
 Why should they feel that hitting and shouting is OK?
 If we give our children respect, they will treat us with respect.
 If we give them opportunities to learn, they will become independent, capable adults.

 I am a strong believer in rules and routines and believe that sometimes children need time out to calm down.
 I also consider that natural consequences are the ideal way to teach our children the impact of their behaviour impact on themselves and others.